xpladev/docs/content/en/develop/develop/tools/contracts/about-contracts.md

 # Getting Started

-This guide will walk you through setting up a Hardhat project with `@xpla/contracts` and creating your first smart contract that interacts with XPLA Chain's precompile contracts.
+This guide will walk you through setting up a Hardhat project with `@xpla/contracts` and creating your first smart contract that interacts with CONX Chain's precompile contracts.

 ## About This Tutorial